lucpod/ticketless/lessons/03-apis-lambda/README.md

 In this lesson we will learn key concepts in Lambda Functions and API Gateway, two services that can allow you to build and deploy scalable REST APIs in a quick and efficient fashion.

-If you are already familiar with those concepts you can use the following Cloudformation template to apply the changes expected by this lesson and move forward to the next lesson.
+If you are already familiar with those concepts you can use skip to the next lesson.

-**TODO**: add Cloudformation template

 ### Contents